cintiadr/blog/content/post/build-as-code.md

 It allows us to define and update our
 _whole_ infrastructure using a simple domain specific language (DSL).

-You can see in [Github](https://github.com/openmrs/openmrs-contrib-itsm-terraform/blob/master/ako/main.tf), I'm using it to define all my networks, my VMs, security groups, DNS names (that's the infrastructure I maintain for [OpenMRS](https://openmrs.org/) Community).
+You can see this example in [Github](https://github.com/openmrs/openmrs-contrib-itsm-terraform/blob/master/ako/main.tf), I'm using terraform to define all networks, VMs, security groups, DNS names (that's the infrastructure I maintain for [OpenMRS](https://openmrs.org/) Community).